-Electricity

-From mains supply with the meter located in a cupboard within the communal hallway.
-Electrics consist of circuit breakers with pvc wiring and 13 amp sockets.
+Electricity From mains supply with the meter located within the hall understair cupboard.
+Electrics consist of circuit breakers with PVC wiring and 13 amp sockets.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas

-From mains supply with the meter located on the gable wall.
+Gas From mains supply with the meter located on the outer front wall.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Water, plumbing, bathroom fittings

-From mains supply.
-All visible pipework appears to be formed in copper and pvc materials.

-The main bathroom consists of a bath with wc and wash basin.
-The ensuite consists of a shower with wc and wash basin.
+Water, plumbing, bathroom fittings From mains supply.
+All visible pipework appears to be formed in copper and PVC materials.
+The main bathroom consists of a bath, separate shower, wc and wash basin.
+The en-suite consists of a shower, wc and wash basin.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Heating and hot water

-Heating is by means of a gas fired combi boiler type Worcester located within the kitchen.
-This serves a number of panel radiators to provide heating and hot water.
+Heating and hot water Heating is by means of a gas fired boiler type Ideal Logic located within the utility room.
+This serves a number of panel radiators to provide heating.
+Hot water is supplied from a lagged tank within the upper floor hall cupboard.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.